sixolet/phonotype/README.md

 4. Sustain level
 5. Relase time

+### Pitch

+All pitch ops are relative to the root: a note of 0 is always the root.

+`ROOT` - 0 - Root, in CPS.

+Default 440, set in parameters.

+`N` - 1 - Half-steps to CPS.

+Unquantized.

+`N.QT` - 1 - Half-steps to CPS, quantized.

+`N.MAJ` - 1 - Scale degrees to CPS, major

+`N.MIN` - 1 - Scale degrees to CPS, minor

+`N.HM` - 1 - Scale degrees to CPS, harmonic minor

+`N.MAJP` - 1 - Scale degrees to CPS, major pentatonic

+`N.MINP` - 1 - Scale degrees to CPS, minor pentatonic

+`N.DOR` - 1 - Scale degrees to CPS, dorian

 ### Busses

 * Busses are the one major place where the underlying Supercollider rates get